mkirkpat/mkirkpat.github.io/_posts/2015-10-20-nice-site-london-new-york.md

 ---
 layout: post
-title: "Nice sites - London and New York"
+title: Nice sites - London and New York
-subtitle:  "A look at some creative, engaging platforms across the web."
+subtitle:  A look at some creative, engaging platforms across the web.
 image: head-img-guy-pen.jpg

 date: 2015-10-20